lawnjelly/Misc/Optimization/common/common.md

 ## Appendix
 ### Bottleneck math
 The proverb "a chain is only as strong as its weakest link" applies directly to performance optimization.
-If your project is spending 90% of the time in function 'A', then reducing this time by optimizing A can have a massive effect on performance.
+If your project is spending 90% of the time in function 'A', then optimizing A can have a massive effect on performance.

 ```
 A 9 ms